Malicious Destruction of Property Defense Lawyers

 Different Claims of Damage – The Same Outstanding Defense

 An allegation of thousands of dollars in damage will result in a felony charge.
 These charges often result when a car gets damaged or keyed.
 Lawn jobs that damage landscaping are also a form of MDOP.
 Most MDOP cases involve teens or youthful offenders engaged in breaking windows, damaging motor vehicles, tagging (spray painting/graffiti), or otherwise impulsively damaging someone’s property.
-The offense of domestic violence or other domestic or spousal disputes may be coupled with a charge of MDOP when anger and tempers flare, leading to property damage or one party damages their own property and make a false allegation.
+The offense of domestic violence or other domestic or spousal disputes may be coupled with a charge of MDOP when anger and tempers flare, leading to property damage or one party damages their own property and makes a false allegation.
 A skilled and savvy malicious destruction of property defense attorney can help prove your innocence in court or negotiate a favorable plea bargain to resolve your case.

 If a defendant is guilty, can the case still be dismissed?